 If you are serious about selling your art online and have decided that WordPress will be the best platform for your business objectives, you will want to invest in a premium theme.

 Premium themes are safer and allow you to do more with your site, making it easier to brand your business.

 The last thing you will want is a site that looks like a hundred other artists’ websites.

 StudioPress Themes are the most versatile plugin available, with endless options for every type of business.

 Best Free WordPress Themes For Blogs

 You have the choice between free and premium themes for your WordPress blog.

-You might want to consider trying a few free themes at first to get familiar with the different options.
+You might want to try a few free themes to familiarize yourself with the different options.

-However, if you decide to build an online business, I recommend investing in a premium theme.
+However, I recommend investing in a premium theme if you decide to build an online business.

 Premium themes are more versatile and secure.